Clubs & Enrichments

 During this study, we will read and discuss the book “Lies Young Women Believe and the Truth that Sets Them Free” written by Nancy DeMoss Wolgemuth and Dannah Gresh.
 This book begins by identifying who the Great Deceiver is, how his lies destroy our lives, and how we can discover and pursue truth in God’s word.
 This group is open to ALL high school girls in grades 9-12.
 We will meet every Friday in room D-103 during lunch beginning December 2.
 Participants will need to purchase their own copy of the book from Amazon for $10.99.

 INTERNATIONAL THESPIAN SOCIETY

 The International Thespian Society (ITS) is an honor society for those students with talent in the performing arts both onstage and backstage.
 ITS provides opportunities to showcase student successes through induction ceremonies, honor rank advancement, awards, and scholarships.
 Elected officers provide student leadership opportunities under the guidance of the troupe director.
 See Mrs. Verna Clark for eligibility and pertinent information.
-Meetings will take place in Mrs. Clark's room (A302).
+ITS meets the third Thursday of each month in A-102 at 7:30am.

 The literary club is intended to be a place to discuss films and literature (geared toward the interests of students), encourage creative writing, develop a literary arts magazine, and work with lower school students to develop a love of the arts.
 All of this will be done in a relaxed and positive atmosphere.
 This is the place to enjoy English without being graded!
-Meetings will take place in Mrs. Laughridge's room (G103).
+Literary club meets the second Tuesday of each month at 7:45am.